 Vaginal progesterone (200 mg every night) can reduce risk of preterm delivery in certain women.
 It can be offered to women who have a history of idiopathic prior preterm delivery or cervical shortening (detected by ultrasonography) in the current pregnancy, particularly women who do not meet the criteria for cerclage.
 Whether vaginal progesterone further reduces risk in women treated with cerclage is unclear.

-If preterm labor is suspected after 22 to 23 wk, corticosteroids (to accelerate fetal lung maturation) and partial or total bed rest may also be indicated.
+If preterm labor is suspected after 22 to 23 wk, corticosteroids (to accelerate fetal lung maturation) and modified rest may also be indicated.

 Last full review/revision January 2014 by Antonette T. Dulay, MD